Akshay17DS/imdb-sql-project/README.md

 # 🎬 IMDb SQL Data Analysis Project

-This project uses SQL to explore and analyze the IMDb 5000 Movie Dataset.
-It includes 20 curated queries that demonstrate core SQL concepts — from joins and CTEs to window functions — on real-world data.
+This project uses SQL to explore the IMDb 5000 Movie Dataset through real-world queries — covering everything from basic operations like GROUP BY, ORDER BY, and LIMIT, to advanced techniques including joins, CTEs, and window functions.

 ---